-Giovanni Battista Tiepolo Italy
+Giovanni Battista Tiepolo Biography | Oil Paintings.

-3-5-1696 Venice, ITA – 3-27-1770 Madrid, ESPBack to Artist IndexView Artists Paintings
+3-5-1696 Venice, ITA – 3-27-1770 Madrid, ESP

 Giovanni Battista Tiepolo was the youngest of six children, his family bore the prestigious noble name of Tiepolo, but did not have any noble descent.
-In 1710 at the age of fourteen, Giovanni Battista Tiepolo became a pupil of Gregorio Lazzarini, a successful painter with an eclectic style.
-He was, though, at least equally strongly influenced by his study of the works of other contemporary artists such as Sebastiano Ricci and Giovanni Battista Piazzetta and those of his Venetian predecessors, especially Tintoretto and Veronese.
+In 1710 at the age of fourteen, Giovanni Battista Tiepolo became a pupil of Gregorio Lazzarini, a successful and eclectic painter, and was also influenced by his study of the works of other contemporary artists such as Sebastiano Ricci and Giovanni Battista Piazzetta and especially Tintoretto and Veronese.

-By 1750, Giovanni Battista Tiepolo's reputation was firmly established throughout Europe, with the help of his friend Francesco Algarotti, an art dealer, critic and collector.
-That year, at the behest of Prince Bishop Karl Philip von Greiffenklau, he traveled to Würzburg where he arrived in November 1750.
-He remained there for three years during which he executed ceiling paintings in the recently finished New Residenz Palace.
+By 1750, Giovanni Battista Tiepolo's reputation was firmly established throughout Europe, with the help of his art dealer, critic, and collector friend Francesco Algarotti.
+That same year, at the request of Prince Bishop Karl Philip von Greiffenklau, he traveled to Würzburg, Germany and stayed there for three years working on ceiling paintings in the recently finished New Residenz Palace.
 Having finished his work, Tiepolo returned to Venice in 1753, he was now in demand locally, as well as abroad, and was elected President of the Academy of Padua.

-Art Movement: Rococo Art
+Art Movement: Rococo Art.

 Artists Influencing Giovanni Battista Tiepolo: Gregorio Lazzarini.